elastic/detection-rules/docs/ProblemChild.md

 1) Classifying events as malicious vs benign
 2) Identifying anomalous events based on rare parent-child process relationships

-An end-to-end blog to create and leverage ProblemChild to detect anomalous Windows events can be found [here](link to blog).
+An end-to-end blog to create and leverage ProblemChild to detect anomalous Windows process events can be found [here](link to blog).

 You can also find some supplementary material for the blog and examples [here](https://github.com/elastic/examples/tree/master/Machine%20Learning/ProblemChild)